brianminges/homegroan/README.md

 <img src="https://user-images.githubusercontent.com/91277363/182011178-13afa8f9-84c0-44b9-8633-d9b9fc7d028a.png?raw=true" height="500" >

 ## Setup
+1. Clone this reposity.
+2. `cd` into the directory it creates.
+3. Run `npm install` and wait for all dependencies to be installed.
-To run this project, clone from this repository to your local machine.
-In terminal, run `npm install` from the root directory.
-Make a copy of database.json.example in the API directory and name it database.json.
-Run `json-server database.json -p 8088 -w` from the API directory.
-Run `npm start` from the root directory.
+4. Make a copy of `database.json.exampl`e in the `api` directory and name it `database.json`.
+5. Run `json-server database.json -p 8088 -w` from the `api` directory.
+6. Run 'npm start` to verify that installation was successful.

 ## Project status
 Complete.